Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

 Next, we give an outline of the proof of Theorem \ref{thm:main theorem existence of perturbation reduce the entropy}.
 Our method to construct closed curves with turning number $m$ but entropy less than that of the $m$-covered circle $\Gamma_m$ is to show that $\Gamma_m$ is entropy unstable for all $m\geq 2$.
-An important tool for analyzing the entropy stability of a closed hypersurface $\Sigma\subset \R^{n+1}$ is its {\it $F$-functional} \be F_{x_0,t_0}(\Sigma)=(4\pi t_0)^{-n/2}\int_{\Sigma}e^{-\frac{|x-x_0|^2}{4t_0}d\mu}. \ee The entropy $\lambda(\Sigma)$ is then the supremum over all translations $x_0\in \R^{n+1}$ and dilations $t_0>0$ of the $F$-functional.
-It follows from Huisken's monotonicity formula \cite{Hu} that shrinkers are precisely the critical points of the $F_{0,1}$-functional, the {\it Gaussian area}.
-Therefore, shrinkers are precisely the minimal hypersurfaces of $\R^{n+1}$ equipped with the conformally changed metric $g_{ij}=e^{-\frac{|x|^2}{4}}\delta_{ij}$.
-We show that the entropy index of a shrinker is the difference between the Morse index\footnote{Recall that the Morse index of a minimal surface $\Sigma\subset (M,g)$ is defined as the number of negative eigenvalues of the Jacobi operator determined by $(M,g)$ and $\Sigma$ (see \cite[p.\ 41]{CoMi-MinSur}).} of the shrinker (considered as a minimal surface of $(\R^{n+1},e^{-\frac{|x|^2}{4}}\delta_{ij})$) and the dimension of the space spanned by the mean curvature function and the component functions of the normal vector field of the shrinker.
+Recall that the {\it $F$-functional} is defined to be \be F_{x_0,t_0}(\Sigma)=(4\pi t_0)^{-n/2}\int_{\Sigma}e^{-\frac{|x-x_0|^2}{4t_0}d\mu}. \ee The entropy $\lambda(\Sigma)$ is then the supremum over all translations $x_0\in \R^{n+1}$ and dilations $t_0>0$ of the $F$-functional.
+It follows from Huisken's monotonicity formula \cite{Hu} that shrinkers are precisely the critical points of the $F_{0,1}$-functional.
+The $F_{0,1}$-functional is called the {\it Gaussian area}.
+Therefore, shrinkers are precisely the minimal hypersurfaces of $\R^{n+1}$ equipped with the conformally changed metric $g_{ij}=e^{-\frac{|x|^2}{2n}}\delta_{ij}$.
+We show that the entropy index of a shrinker is bounded below by the difference between the Morse index\footnote{Recall that the Morse index of a minimal surface $\Sigma\subset (M,g)$ is defined as the number of negative eigenvalues of the Jacobi operator determined by $(M,g)$ and $\Sigma$ (see \cite[p.\ 41]{CoMi-MinSur}).} of the shrinker (considered as a minimal surface of $(\R^{n+1},e^{-\frac{|x|^2}{2n}}\delta_{ij})$) and the dimension of the space spanned by the mean curvature function and the component functions of the normal vector field of the shrinker.
 Consequently, we reduce the calculation of the entropy index of a shrinker to the calculation of the Morse index.
 For $1$-dimensional shrinkers in $\R^2$, the Jacobi operator reduces to a 1-dimensional Sturm-Liouville operator.
 Using the well-developed theory of spectra of Sturm-Liouville operators, we are able to determine exactly how many negative eigenvalues the Jacobi operator of a 1-dimensional closed shrinker has, and thus also the entropy index.